canonical/rockcraft/docs/tutorials/hello-world.rst

     :end-before: [docs:build-rock-end]
     :dedent: 2

-The output should look as follows:
+The output should look similar to this:

 ..  code-block:: text
     :emphasize-lines: 13